rolandrgarceau/wxpython-basics/readme.md

 An application to get salt water tanks reading zero to hero in no time.
 Grow coral.
 Save the planet.

 #### Building Easy and Effective Documentation
-If our website is soly a wiki-like informational service then we need to make searching through documentation seamless.
+If our website is solely a wiki-like informational service then we need to make searching through documentation seamless.
 From the Home directory any and every Class should be clickable, not just listed as there and available.
+In fact if we employ something like [draw.io](https://about.draw.io/use-draw-io-diagrams-in-google-docs/) for say, defining a user viewable class hierarchy map, we may do so having each member clickable and rearrangeable for interactive node display.
 A summary of all the Classes also mean that each has its own link.
 Some really good resources are out there in this fashion.

 ### Basic Parts with Application
+#### Overview

-Remember the effect of wx.Window as the building blocks and Frames as the traditional "window view".
+Remember the effect of wx.Window as the building blocks and Frames as the traditional "window view". wxPython applications do not have a main procedure, but instead have a close [wx.Console.Oninit](https://wxpython.org/Phoenix/docs/html/wx.AppConsole.html#wx.AppConsole.OnInit) member defined for a class derived from the wx.App class.

+#### Oninit

 All have [classes](https://wxpython.org/Phoenix/docs/html/wx.1moduleindex.html) with Capital 'C'.
 We write the lower case 'l' version in our code as a place holder or "variable" and in Python it's an object. `app=wx.App(already written class, we send this to "their" code, to make a class object)`.
 In reality it looks like 3 basic parts: